 In early 2019, MCI announced the exit from the dry container business and closure of MCI's Dongguan factory.
 This has allowed MCI to focus its resources on the more profitable marine reefer segment and achieve improved financial resilience.
-High market pricing allowed MCI's sales to increase from DKK 3.9Bn in 2020 to 4.2Bn.
+Low production volumes and usage of factory capacity meant that MCI sales dropped from DKK 4.2Bn in 2021 to 3.5Bn.

-The net result for MCI increased to DKK 237m in 2021 compared to DKK in 175m in 2020.
-The result was in line with expectations and represents the continuing MCI business (reefer containers and reefer container services).
+The net result for MCI decreased from DKK 237m in 2021 to DKK in 210m in 2022.
+The result was below expectations due to the low sales volumes but represents a solid performance from MCI's continuing business - reefer containers and reefer container services.